xwp/engineering-best-practices/_includes/markdown/PHP.md

 We follow the official WordPress [coding](http://make.wordpress.org/core/handbook/coding-standards/php/) and [documentation](https://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/) standards.
 The [WordPress Coding Standards for PHP_CodeSniffer](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) will find many common violations and flag risky code for manual review.

-That said, at 10up we highly value verbose commenting/documentation throughout any/all code, with an emphasis on docblock long descriptions which state 'why' the code is there and 'what' exactly the code does in human-readable prose.
+That said, we highly value verbose commenting/documentation throughout any/all code, with an emphasis on docblock long descriptions which state 'why' the code is there and 'what' exactly the code does in human-readable prose.
 As a general rule of thumb; a manager should be able to grok your code by simply reading the docblock and inline comments.

 Example: